aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.gridweb/gridwebbean/_index.md

 ```

-the client side function name to be called when a cell's value is updated.
+Gets the client side function name to be called when a cell's value is updated.
 The client function should be declared like this:
 function MyOnCellUpdated(cell)
 \{
 alert(this.getCellValueByCell(cell));